Jack Howarth (actor)

-John Aubrey Conway Howarth (19 February 1896 – 31 March 1984) was an English stage, radio and television actor, best remembered for his role in his latter years as grumpy but likeable elderly pensioner and war veteran Albert Tatlock in the TV series Coronation Street, as an original cast member he appeared in the series from its inception in 1960 until his death in 1984, aged 88, in which producer Mervyn Watson stated that Howarth was at that time most likely the oldest working actor in England.
-Prior to his work with Coronation Street, Howarth had a lengthy career in theatre, and in the radio soap opera Mrs. Dale's Diary.
+John Aubrey Conway Howarth (19 February 1896 – 31 March 1984) was an English actor primarily known to television audiences, though he also worked across stage, radio and film.

+He was best known for his role in his later years as grumpy but likeable elderly pensioner and Great War veteran Albert Tatlock in the TV series Coronation Street.
+As an original cast member he appeared in the series from its inception in late 1960 until his death in 1984, aged 88.
+Producer Mervyn Watson stated that Howarth was at that time most likely the oldest working actor in England.

 Early life

-John Aubrey Conway Howarth was born at 96 Mitchell Street, Rochdale, Lancashire (now Greater Manchester) on Wednesday, 19 February 1896, the son of comedian Bert Howarth and his wife Amelia Mary (née Townsend).
+John Aubrey Conway Howarth was born at 96 Mitchell Street, Rochdale, Lancashire (now Greater Manchester) on 19 February 1896, the son of comedian Bert Howarth and his wife Amelia Mary (née Townsend).
 He had two brothers, Sydney and Sam, and three sisters, Ella, Elsie and Mary Louisa.
 Howarth went to school with the singer and actress Gracie Fields.

-As a child, he sold theatre programmes at the Theatre Royal, Rochdale, and in 1908 at the age of twelve he began playing juvenile roles on stage alongside his father.
-He joined the Lancashire Fusiliers in 1915 and served in France and Belgium in World War I.
+As a child, he sold theatre programmes at the Theatre Royal, Rochdale.

 Career

+Theatre

+Howarth made his theatre debut in 1908 at the age of twelve playing juvenile roles on stage alongside his father.
+He joined the Lancashire Fusiliers in 1915 and served in France and Belgium in the First World War, after which he found work running a small cinema.

+Career

+Theatre

+Howarth's first theatre appearance was in Bram Stokers Dracula in 1924, in a company run by Hamilton Dean.

-Howarth ran a small cinema after the First World War.
-From 1935, he also ran his own theatre in Colwyn Bay, taking most of the male roles himself, due to the lack of men available to play the parts.
-He appeared in the first stage production of Dracula in 1924, in a company run by Hamilton Deane.
-He toured the country in theatre performances where he met his wife Betty.
+From 1935 he ran his own theatre company in Colwyn Bay, taking most of the male roles himself, due to the lack of men available to play the parts.
+He also toured the country in productions when he met his wife, Betty.